-Intravenous voriconazole should be avoided in patients with moderate or severe renal impairment (creatinine clearance <50 mL/min), unless an assessment of the benefit/risk to the patient justifies the use of intravenous voriconazole (see Section DOSAGE AND ADMINISTRATION - Dosage Adjustment).
+Intravenous voriconazole should be avoided in patients with moderate or severe renal impairment (creatinine clearance <50 mL/min), unless an assessment of the benefit/risk to the patient justifies the use of intravenous voriconazole.

 A pharmacokinetic study in subjects with renal failure undergoing hemodialysis showed that voriconazole is dialyzed with clearance of 121 mL/min.
 The intravenous vehicle, SBECD, is hemodialyzed with clearance of 55 mL/min.
 A 4-hour hemodialysis session does not remove a sufficient amount of voriconazole to warrant dose adjustment.